 (The four required words could be longer variations as long as the original word remained – e.g. MARKETS or MARBLED.
 And yes, Americans could spell MARVELOUS with one “L”.)

 And so, nearly 1300 entrants dialled up a frothy mix of hot chocolates, farmers’ markets, tearful reunions and seaside nostalgia.
 The red phone box rang out across the land as a beacon for all would-be storytellers.
 (Actually, in many stories, it didn’t ring at all – long since decommissioned.)

 The locations were far and wide – as we wanted them to be – although for those curious about the actual location of the image, it was the shoreline of Loch Linnhe in Scotland near the town of Kentallen.
 Google maps reveals that the phone box is no longer on the shore – but you can clearly see it looking even more neglected across the main road from the Holly Tree Hotel!
 (Fun fact – we actually photoshopped out the Scottish flag from the pole on the jetty and the royal crest off the phone box so that entrants wouldn’t feel the need to take the location so literally.)

 Of course, there could be only one winner this month and it was Jay McKenzie’s original take that caught the judges’ attention.
 Congratulations Jay – the prize of $500 in small change has been left in your nearest old phone box awaiting collection!

 You can read Jay’s story below, along with six other shortlisted stories from this month plus the longlist of highly commended entrants.
-And to ALL those who “answered the call” this month, congrats on creating something original and sharing it with the world – we hope you enjoyed participating… and who knows, April could push all the right buttons for you.
-It’s on THIS weekend, as is our Easter online course SALE.
+And to ALL those who “answered the call” this month, congrats on creating something original and sharing it with the world – we hope you enjoyed participating… and who knows, April's competition could push all the right buttons for you.

 MARCH 2021 WINNER